MEMatch: A Semi-supervised Cardiac MRI Segmentation Method Guided by Entropy and Multi-scale Joint Strong-weak Consistency

 DOI:

-Cardiac MRI is a very powerful technique for the diagnosis of cardiovascular disease.
-Accurate automated segmentation of cardiac MRI can help improve clinical diagnostic efficiency.
-Currently, supervised cardiac MRI segmentation methods have achieved brilliant achievements, but they mostly rely on an enormous quantity of labeled samples, which is extremely challenging and expensive to acquire.
-To alleviate the challenge of manual annotation, semi-supervised based method becomes an effective solution.
-Although there has been some progress in the semi-supervised segmentation method for cardiac MRI, there still exists a gap in its clinical application, and the accuracy of its segmentation needs further improvement.
-Based on this fact, we propose a novel semi-supervised cardiac MRI segmentation method MEMatch.
-MEMatch proposes multi-scale joint strong-weak consistency, which applies strong-weak consistency to the prediction results of multiple scales of the network, to more fully utilize the discrepancy between the outputs of different scales of the same network.
-Meanwhile, we apply entropy minimization to the average prediction of multiple scales, which enforces the average prediction to generate high-confidence predictions and further reduces the discrepancy among the prediction results from different scales.
-We evaluate the proposed method on the ACDC and LA datasets and compare it with recent methods.
-The experimental results on 2D and 3D segmentation demonstrate the effectiveness and superiority of our method in various semi-supervised settings compared to state-of-the-art techniques.
+Cardiac magnetic resonance imaging (cardiac MRI) is a very powerful tool for the diagnosis of cardiovascular disease.
+Accurate automated segmentation of cardiac MRI can enhance clinical diagnostic efficiency.
+While supervised cardiac MRI segmentation methods have achieved brilliant achievements, they mostly rely on an enormous quantity of labeled samples, which is extremely challenging and expensive to acquire.
+To alleviate the challenge of manual annotation, semi-supervised based methods offer an effective solution.
+Despite some progress in semi-supervised segmentation for cardiac MRI, there remains a gap in clinical application and accuracy needs further improvement.
+This paper proposes MEMatch, a novel semi-supervised cardiac MRI segmentation method.
+MEMatch introduces multi-scale joint strong-weak consistency, which applies strong-weak consistency to the prediction results of multiple scales of the network, to more fully utilize the discrepancy between the outputs of different scales of the same network.
+Additionally, entropy minimization is applied to the average prediction of multiple scales, which enforces the average prediction to generate high-confidence predictions and further reduces the discrepancy among the prediction results from different scales.
+As demonstrated by the experimental results, utilizing only 3 labeled samples, the proposal improves Dice and Jaccard scores by 1.48%/0.17% and 2.15%/0.25%, respectively, compared to optimal performances of other methods on the ACDC/LA dataset.
+The experimental results on 2D and 3D segmentation illuminate the effectiveness and superiority of our method in various semi-supervised settings compared to state-of-the-art techniques.

 Downloads